 Saving for a sunny day: UK adults save far more for the things they want than the things they need

-Over one-third of UK Adults say they have £25,000 or more in cash savings, according to new research from Starling Bank, and it seems that putting money aside for life goals is the key to building up a savings pile.
+Over one-third of UK adults say they have £25,000 or more in cash savings, according to new research from Starling Bank, and it seems that putting money aside for life goals is the key to building up a savings pile.

 36% of UK adults have built up cash savings of at least £25,000, with 17% having £50,000 or more.
 And it’s not just an older generation sitting on a cash pile – almost 31% of 18-24 year olds are in the £25,000 + club.
 However, nearly a quarter (23%) has less than £500 in total savings, with exactly half (50%) having less than £250 in an emergency fund for unexpected expenses.